5 sen note: History

 The last "5 sen" notes were issued on May 25, 1948 as part of the "A series".
 In order to curb post-war inflation the Bank of Japan invalidated all banknotes issued before the war in a process called "new yen switching" (新円切替).
 As the name implies, old notes worth a yen or more were removed from circulation and were replaced by new ones.
-Five sen notes from this time are notable for being the smallest sized banknotes ever issued by the Japanese government at a mere 48mm x 94mm.
+Five sen notes from this time are notable for being the smallest sized banknotes ever issued by the Japanese government at a mere 48 mm × 94 mm.
 The front design features the Ume ("Japanese plum") flower, while the reverse shows the value "5 Sen" in Latin script.
 Due to post-war turmoil, notes from the "A series" with the exception of the 100 yen note were all poorly made.
 To make matters worse five sen notes were printed by two different private sector companies which led to "big differences" and counterfeiting.
 These notes eventually lost their meaning as the new yen switching initiative failed to ease the worsening inflation issue.
 Both of these issues were eventually demonetized at the end of 1953 when the Japanese government passed a law abolishing subsidiary notes in favor of the yen.
 Currencies of less than one yen were rarely used by this time due to excessive post-war inflation.

 Five sen notes from both series are now bought and sold as collectibles depending on condition.
-These notes were produced in large amounts making the slight scarcity of the latter post-war notes negligible.
+These notes were produced in large amounts, making the slight scarcity of the latter post-war notes negligible.
 Both series are inexpensive as reflected by a large amount of surviving examples.
-Exceptions are made for notes made in error such as those with a cutting misalignment, those with missing design features, and those with unusual ink leakage which carry a much higher value.
+Exceptions are made for notes made in error, such as those with a cutting misalignment, those with missing design features, and those with unusual ink leakage which carry a much higher value.
 Holed SPECIMEN (見本) notes were also made for the "first issue" series and carry an additional premium.